lemiskutswa/Javascript-Udemy-Course/README.md

 Just 3 + '3' yields '33' because here JavaScript uses the "I can combine text" mode of the + operator and generates a string instead of a number.

+<h2>Writing efficient code</h2>
+- In Js, you can't pass an operator as value